iluvjava/Maths/Notebook 2.0 obsidian/MATH 601 Functional Analysis/Inner Product Axiomatically Defined.md

 **Warning**: In general: $[f, g] \neq [g, f]$.
 This is because of the 4th property defined above.

 For more on this one, see [Complex Inner Product](../../AMATH%20584%20Numerical%20Linear%20Algebra/Matrix%20Theory/Complex%20Inner%20Product.md) to get some concrete ideas for it.
-In general, we need to remember the following 3 laws when dealing with Semi-Inner product.
+In general, we need to remember the following 3 laws when dealing with Sesquilinear-Inner product.

 1. $\langle x, y\rangle = \overline{\langle y, x\rangle}$, swapping elements means conjugating the output of the inner product.
 2. $\langle x, \alpha y\rangle = \langle \bar \alpha x, y\rangle$, conjuating the operator when moving it from left to write in the inner product operator.